Interior-point method

+In contrast to the simplex method which traverses the boundary of the feasible region, and the ellipsoid method which bounds the feasible region from outside, an IPM reaches a best solution by traversing the interior of the feasible region—hence the name.

+History

+An interior point method was discovered by Soviet mathematician I. I. Dikin in 1967.
+The method was reinvented in the U.S. in the mid-1980s.
+In 1984, Narendra Karmarkar developed a method for linear programming called Karmarkar's algorithm, which runs in polynomial time ($O(n^{3.5} L)$ operations on L-bit numbers, where n is the number of variables and constants), and is also very efficient in practice.
+Karmarkar's paper created a surge of interest in interior point methods.
+Two years later, James Renegar invented the first path-following interior-point method, with run-time $O(n^{3} L)$.
+The method was later extended from linear to convex optimization problems, based on a self-concordant barrier function used to encode the convex set.

 Any convex optimization problem can be transformed into minimizing (or maximizing) a linear function over a convex set by converting to the epigraph form.
 The idea of encoding the feasible set using a barrier and designing barrier methods was studied by Anthony V. Fiacco, Garth P. McCormick, and others in the early 1960s.
 These ideas were mainly developed for general nonlinear programming, but they were later abandoned due to the presence of more competitive methods for this class of problems (e.g. sequential quadratic programming).

-Yurii Nesterov, and Arkadi Nemirovski came up with a special class of such barriers that can be used to encode any convex set.
+Yurii Nesterov and Arkadi Nemirovski came up with a special class of such barriers that can be used to encode any convex set.
 They guarantee that the number of iterations of the algorithm is bounded by a polynomial in the dimension and accuracy of the solution.

-Karmarkar's breakthrough revitalized the study of interior-point methods and barrier problems, showing that it was possible to create an algorithm for linear programming characterized by polynomial complexity and, moreover, that was competitive with the simplex method.

-Already Khachiyan's ellipsoid method was a polynomial-time algorithm; however, it was too slow to be of practical interest.

 The class of primal-dual path-following interior-point methods is considered the most successful.
 Mehrotra's predictor–corrector algorithm provides the basis for most implementations of this class of methods.